 For a crisper crust, brush edges with olive oil.

 Without heating pizza stone or pan: This method will also work without preheating your pizza stone or baking sheet.
-Simply add the dough to a lined pizza stone or baking sheet to the oven when ready and bake accordingly.
-Preheating is added insurance that your dough will not be soggy in the center.
+Simply add the dough to a lined pizza stone or baking sheet and bake accordingly.
+Preheating is just added insurance that your dough will not be soggy in the center.
 I used this Lodge Pizza Pan (affiliate link).